lermana/2016_fordham_python_seminar/README.md

+### Overview

-This is the repo for a Python seminar that was taught to students of a few different programs at the *Fordham Graduate School of Business* in October of 2016.
+This is the repository for a Python seminar that was taught to students of a few different programs at the *Fordham Graduate School of Business* in October of 2016.

-The bulk of our time was spent working through a variety of technciques for data maniuplation in Pandas and the materials here reflect that.
+The bulk of our time was spent working through a variety of technciques for data maniuplation in *Pandas*.
 Our coursework was broken up over four sessions in roughly the following way:

 	1) Python fundamentals
 	2) Python practice & intro to Pandas
 	3) Deeper into Pandas
 	4) Heavier data engineering in Pandas, with some light modeling at the end

+This code was written using Python 3.5, with Pandas as a heavy dependency.
+Much of this code will run in 2.7, but there will be some issues.

+This is a work in progress that I will continue to update (more detail on that below).

+### Repository contents

 **stock_csvs/** contains 500 csv files, each with daily stock price data for one of the 500 stocks in the S&P 500, for the time period ranging Jan 1998 - August 2013.
 Presumably, this data corresponds to the 500 stocks in the S&P 500 as of August 9th, 2013, where this data set ends.
 This was a free data set obtained from https://quantquote.com/historical-stock-data.

 **ppts/** contains the powerpoint presentations delivered in class.
 Though these presentations generally did a pretty mediocre job of predicting what would take place in subsequent classes, they did stay pretty close to whatever was covered in their respective sessions.

 **text_example/** contains a Jupyter notebook that walks through a practice example: searching for names in a text file using built-in Python data structures.
-This has a lot of notes around what is being done and why - a great place to start for someone interested in learning or refreshing some Python fundamentals.
+This notebook contains detailed notes around what is being done and why - a great place to start for someone interested in learning or refreshing some Python fundamentals.

 **output/** contains output from some of the programs run.